 In its 25-year history, Sanofi Genzyme’s Humanitarian program has provided free drug to more than 1,700 patients in 70 countries.
 There are currently more than 650 patients in 55 countries, and on six continents, receiving free enzyme replacement therapies (ERT).
 Our Humanitarian program supports patients with five lysosomal storage disorders (LSDs): Gaucher disease, Fabry disease, MPS I, MPS II (available outside the U.S. in Sanofi Genzyme’s responsible territory), and Pompe disease.

-Roman founded the Polish Association for Families Affected by Fabry in 2002 after meeting other Fabry patients in his country when he went to receive treatment for the first time as an adult — though he’d had symptoms of the disease since childhood.
-The association won a Patient Advocacy Leadership (PAL) Award in 2012 for its “Where is Fabry?” campaign, which was produced in conjunction with the National Forum for the Treatment of Rare Diseases.
+Roman founded the Polish Association for Families Affected by Fabry in 2002 after meeting other Fabry patients in his country when he went to receive treatment for the first time as an adult—though he’d had symptoms of the disease since childhood.
+The association won a Patient Advocacy Leadership (PAL) Award in 2012 for its “Where is Fabry?” campaign, which was produced in conjunction with the National Forum for the Treatment rel="noopener noreferrer" of Rare Diseases and is featured in this video.
 The project sought to improve public awareness and understanding of Fabry disease by using Facebook and other social media, as well as involvement by Polish celebrities, to encourage Warsaw residents to "find" Fabry in their city.
-The project culminated in a large event in a public square in Warsaw where they used provocative props, like a giant blow up ball, to get the attention of the general public and share information about Fabry disease.
+The project culminated in a large event in a public square in Warsaw where they used props, like a giant blow up ball, to get the attention of the general public and share information about Fabry disease.

 “Today, the Association brings together 61 members.
 We meet together annually, always in different regions of Poland,” said Roman.
 “Maybe it’s not too often, but our families are scattered all over the country.
 And this is why those meetings are so important to us.
 It is an occasion to exchange our experiences.”